biffbash/HIPXX/0000-template.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

-The network performance with the obfuscating randomness removed will be alot more transparent to all users .
+ With the obfuscating randomness removed the network performance will be alot more transparent to all users .

 Current users can re-assert their antenna settings under custom antenna. a firmware update with support for the new custom antenna fields may be required so devices can display their information correctly, and the handling of the data packets flagged with a repeater byte will have to be supported.
-Describe how this design will be deployed and any potential impact it may have on current users of this project.

-- How will current users be impacted?

-- How will existing documentation/knowlegebase need to be supported?

 - Is this backwards compatible?

         - If not, what is the procedure to migrate?
+        - Roll back to pre LHS.

 # Success Metrics
 [success-metrics]: #success-metrics

 legitimate users with over 100km range wont be adversely affected anymore, a WIN for the peoples network!

-as all of the changes listed above are optional changes to be made available to end users if they wish with the exception of the removal of the PoC 100km limit.
 - What should we measure to prove a performance increase?

 - What should we measure to prove an improvement in stability?